GAY - CHRISTIAN COLLEGE CIVIL RIGHTS CASE IN ALBERTA, CANADA

 It is ironicthat the terms homosexual, gay, lesbian etc do not appear in any provincial or federal legislation.
 Only the term

 sexual orientation is seen.
-Thus, heterosexuals, asexuals, bisexuals and homosexuals are all equally protected under law.
+Thus, heterosexuals, asexuals, bisexuals, gays and lesbians are all equally protected under law.

 Return to the "Homosexual News" page.